olovm/cora-jsclient/readme.md

 Javascript files can be minimized with grunt:

-sudo npm install -g grunt
+sudo npm install -g grunt-cli